A Guide to Hand Dryer dripping

 Drip trays

-To improve this situation, a mat can be put under the hand dryer, or there are also drip trays that can mount to the wall under the hand dryer and catch the water there, such as this Driplate or Schonmann sold at Restroom Direct.
+To improve this situation, a mat can be put under the hand dryer, or there are also drip trays that can mount to the wall under the hand dryer and catch the water there, such as Driplate or Schonmann sold at Berl's Commercial Supply.
 Some similar hand dryers like the Mitsubishi and the World Dryer V-Max also have a tray to catch the water.

 This is a nice solution, but it needs to be cleaned regularly as well.